Colombia's 2025-2026 Visa Crackdown: What Changed and What It Means for Expats

 Income Threshold Increases

-For the digital nomad visa (V-type), the income threshold went up to roughly 3 times the Colombian minimum monthly salary.
-In 2026, that works out to approximately $1,800 USD per month (about 6,480,000 COP at 3,600 COP/USD).
-You need to demonstrate this as consistent, verifiable income — not savings, not crypto gains, not “I have money in my account.”
+For the digital nomad visa (V-type), the threshold is 3× SMMLV.
+In 2026 that works out to COP 5,252,715 per month, or roughly $1,400 USD at a ~3,800 COP/USD rate.
+You need to demonstrate consistent, verifiable income, not savings, not crypto gains, not “I have money in my account.”
 They want pay stubs, contracts, or tax returns showing ongoing income.

-For retirement visas (M-type), the pension or income requirement similarly increased.
-You now need to show roughly 3 times the minimum salary in monthly pension or retirement income.
-Social Security alone may still qualify you depending on your benefit amount, but the days of scraping by on the minimum are fading.
+For retirement visas (M-type), the pension or income requirement is also 3× SMMLV (the same COP 5,252,715 figure).
+Social Security alone may still qualify depending on your benefit amount, but the threshold itself indexes upward every January.

 Stricter Document Verification